KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

 * The schema generator doesn't support custom schemas for molecular types
     * Example:
     * ```csharp
-    [PocoObject]
+      [SchemaObject]
       public sealed class MyClass
       {
           public string Name { get; set; }
           public int Age { get; set; }
       }
       public sealed class MySchema : IZodSchema
       {
           // Stuff
       }

       // Program.cs
       configuration.ApplyAtomicSchema<MyClass, MySchema>()
       // The above does not work as it's not possible to apply a schema to a molecular type using the ApplyAtomicSchema method.
+      // The below does not work either, as the schema generator doesn't know that MyClass is a molecular type.
       ```

 ### Low priority